-The 2018 Lawrence W. O’Toole Teacher Leadership Awards nomination period is now open.
-Applications are due April 27th, and winners will be expected to attend an awards ceremony in Boston on Friday, November 2nd to receive their awards.
+The 2018 Lawrence W. O’Toole Teacher Leadership Awards nomination period is now open and the deadline has been extended.
+Applications are due May 4, and winners will be expected to attend an awards ceremony in Boston on Friday, November 2nd to receive their awards.

 The O’Toole Award winners will be classroom teachers at public high schools in New England.
 Award recipients will meet the following criteria:

 - Demonstrate that they have made student-centered approaches to learning a systemic part of their classroom practice (i.e. these educators don’t just occasionally offer student-centered projects for their students, it is ingrained in their pedagogy/practice)